Ryan Jimmo: Return to Maximum Fighting Championship

 Jimmo then re-joined Maximum Fighting Championship and made his promotional debut at MFC 21 against Mychal Clark.
 Jimmo was untroubled throughout and took a unanimous decision with all judges scoring the bout 30–27.

 Jimmo followed this up with a split decision victory over UFC veteran Marvin Eastman at MFC 22.
 The fight largely revolved around exchanges in the clinch.
 Sherdog gave the bout to Eastman, but the official result was in favor of Jimmo, with scorecards of (29–28, 28–29, and 29–28).

 Jimmo's third fight in MFC was against Emanuel Newton at MFC 23.
 Jimmo reportedly controlled most of the bout in the clinch and took a unanimous decision victory (30–27, 29–28, and 29–28).

 Jimmo's most notable fight at that point of his career was against Wilson Gouveia at MFC 25.
 Prior to the fight, Sherdog discussed Jimmo's position in his division and stated that "Jimmo has all the tools and an affable personality that makes him championship material.
 Unfortunately, though, Jimmo has failed to capitalize on numerous opportunities to cement himself in the title picture because he hasn’t been a big finisher despite a 12-fight winning streak."
 Sherdog also added that they didn't believe that Jimmo could "grind out another win" as Gouveia, who was making his return to the light heavyweight division, would not gas out, as he had done on occasion at middleweight in the UFC.

 The fight was later made a catchweight bout of 208 lbs, after Gouveia once again came in overweight; this, despite moving up a weight class originally.
 Jimmo used various striking techniques to control his opponent and dropped Gouveia on a few occasions.
 Jimmo walked away with a unanimous decision (30–27, 30–26, and 30–26).
 Jimmo attributed the victory to Gouveia gassing out after his difficulty with making weight.

 Jimmo was then scheduled to fight for the Maximum Fighting Championship's Light Heavyweight title against newcomer Glover Teixeira, but Jimmo questioned why he had been made to work for a title shot, while Teixeira, "a relative unknown" received a shot immediately.
 MFC then placed Bobby Southworth into the title bout, though Southworth would later withdraw from the fight due to personal problems.
-Jimmo still has no opponent scheduled.

-Jimmo defeated fellow Canadian, Dwayne Lewis at MFC 28 on February 25, 2011 to win the vacant MFC Light Heavyweight Championship.
+Jimmo defeated fellow Canadian, Dwayne Lewis at MFC 28 on February 25, 2011, to win the vacant MFC Light Heavyweight Championship.

 Jimmo was expected to face former MFC Light-Heavyweight champion Emanuel Newton at MFC 29 on April 8.
 However, he took on replacement Zak Cummings and won the fight via unanimous decision.

 Jimmo defended his title against Rameau Thierry Sokoudjou at MFC 31, winning a controversial unanimous decision.